The Art of Peace (Teachings of the Founder of Aikido)

 The “Thucydides’s trap” is when one country achieves a competitive level of political power it challenges existing hegemonic powers, leading to conflict and probable war.

 Allison argues that war is not inevitable but that to avoid it requires acceptance of spheres of influence.
 This is not a new concept.
 The terms “sphere of influence” became legally significant in the 1880s when Africa was being colonized by European countries.
 It was meant to explain a colonizer’s political claim for exclusive control of a particular area of the world.

-Allison notes that China’s Chairman Xi is, in a singular respect, the same as America’s Ex-President, Donald Trump.
+Allison notes that China’s Chairman Xi is the same as America’s Ex-President, Donald Trump.
 That “sameness” is Xi’s goal of making China “Great Again”.
-In no other respect, does Xi seem comparable to the bombastic Trump.

 Allison explains China is culturally unique based on its history, reaching back to 1600 B.C.
 Like Ancient Egypt (3400-3200 B.C.), China is as culturally different as any nation-state in the world.
 Allison offers a highly intelligent and informative analysis of how different Chinese culture is from American culture.

 To avoid war, Allison argues America, the alleged current hegemon of the world, must couch its political behavior and power in ways that acknowledge cultural difference between itself and rising presumed hegemons of the world.

 Allison recalls the history of England’s dealings with America after the 1776 revolution.
 England reluctantly accepted America’s eventual rise to hegemon of the world.
 (Some would argue, England’s decision to remove itself from the European Union accelerates that decline.)

 The United Kingdom’s economic, military, and political power (its sphere of influence) diminishes as America’s flourishes.
 England remains a power in the world, but its sphere of influence steadily declines.